USS Undine (1863): Johnsonville

 Confederate troops crossed the Tennessee on rafts and repaired Undine and Venus enough to bring the steamers to Paris Landing, while J. W. Cheeseman was burned due to the severity of her damage.
 A Confederate officer with prewar steamboat experience, Captain Frank Gracey, was placed in command of Undine, and some of Forrest's troops were transferred to the two ships to operate them.
-The cavalrymen steamed the vessels between Paris Landing and the site of Fort Heiman as operational practice.
+The soldiers transferred to the two vessels were referred to as horse marines; some may have previously seen action on the ironclad warship CSS Arkansas.
+Forrest's artillery commander, Captain John W. Morton, had previously declined the command of Forrest's fleet.
+The cavalrymen steamed the vessels between Paris Landing and Fort Heiman as operational practice.
 Early on November 1, Forrest's troops moved out towards Johnsonville, accompanied by Undine and Venus.
-On the afternoon of November 2, the Key West and Tawah were sent downriver from Johnsonville and encountered the two Confederate-operated ships.
-Venus had got ahead of Undine, and after twenty minutes of fighting, the Confederates ran the transport aground and abandoned the ship, which was recaptured by the Union forces.
+On the afternoon of November 2, Key West and Tawah were sent downriver from Johnsonville and encountered the two Confederate-operated ships.
+Venus had gotten ahead of Undine, and after twenty minutes of fighting, the Confederates ran the transport aground and abandoned the ship, which was recaptured by the Union forces.
 Undine was able to escape downriver.
 Meanwhile, a force of six tinclads – USS Curlew, USS Fairy, USS Paw Paw, USS Victory, USS Brilliant, and USS Moose – was coming up from the other end of the Tennessee River.